 - Surrounded by photos of your loved ones?

 Your vigil plan is unique and customised to your own preferences.
 You may wish to die at home.
 You may wish to be surrounded by loved ones.
 Write a list of those people you wish to accompany you and complete it with contact information.
 You may want fresh fragrant roses, lilies or irises at the bedside.
 You may have a specific music playlists of uplifting, comforting music.
-You may want someone to read you your favorite passages from a Holy Book.
+You may want someone to read you your favourite passages from a Holy Book.
 You may want a small altar with pictures of your family, or mementoes collected over your life.
 You may envision a member of the clergy to be present and perform specific end-of-life rituals such as the last rites, or prayers.
 It’s easier to write down your last wishes to help you feel in control.

-3. Candlelight Ceremony
+3. Candlelight ceremony

 The candlelight ceremony will enlighten your inner darkness of grief to bring an open heart and a calming presence.
 Hold the space for “a good death” with grace and compassion.
 That is when the magic happens.

-4. Incense Stick
+4. Incense stick

 Incense stick will bring the holy atmosphere with aromatherapy during your prayers and alone times.
 Enjoy the elegant and special atmosphere and fragrance of holy atmosphere with incense sticks at the place of worship.
 It also makes mind fresh and delightful.
 Such a pleasant mind and atmosphere helps to create devotion in the devotee’s mind.
 Incense stick also bears a special significance for better concentration and meditation.

-5. Singing & Chanting
+5. Singing and chanting

 You don’t necessarily have to pray and worship quietly.
 Many people communicate with God through noise and movement.
 Singing and chanting — otherwise known as letting your voices be heard — are part of the histories of most world religions.
 It’s about letting go, giving yourself up to the divine ecstasy that is found in God’s love.
 These actions are often part of the rites of passage found among most religions.
 Singing, chanting, dancing, and whirling can bring people together, part of the communal experience that unites people of faith.